open/close all folders

 - Urine Trouble: Still wets the bed.

-Jackie VedaKinsey's best friend, although Kinsey's social problems due to her head tampering may have driven her off.
+Jackie VedaKinsey's best friend at school, although Kinsey's social problems due to her head tampering drive her off for a time before the two eventually reconcile.

 - Ambiguously Brown: Could possibly be Indian, given that Veda is an Indian name, and the mural in her home (we see it when Kinsey picks her up to go running with her new hairdo) depicts a woman in traditional Indian garb (presumably her mother) sitting with a man and a young child (her father and her).